hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

     style="width: 100%; max-width: 605px;" class="center">
 </a>

-While most incineration plants look like any other industrial facility, some incineration plants in Japan are architectural gems:
+While most incinerators look like any other industrial facility, some incinerators in Japan are architectural gems:
 <div name="gallery" id="gallery"></div>
 {% include gallery %}